dxc-technology/Hanlon-Microkernel/README.md

 ## Project Razor - MicroKernel

 This is part of [Project Razor][razor] - the MicroKernel is the in-memory Linux instance used to discover the hardware details and initiate provisioning operations.

 You can find more information about Razor in general, as well as ways to get help, over at the [Razor project on GitHub][razor].
+That includes the contributing guide, and the official list of committers to the project.

 [razor]: https://github.com/puppetlabs/razor